 The Box command can draw a point cloud.
 You can change the Maker type and change the Point color to use a color scheme.
 Here is the same example drawn with Type = ‘Points’ and the Point Color is using a color scheme.

 Point + Interval

 New in version 5.1.
-The Point plus interval option allows you to a display the mean or median along with different intervals, such as the min/max, percentiles around the median, or prediction/confidence intervals around a mean.
+The Point plus interval option allows you to display the mean or median along with different intervals, such as the min/max, percentiles around the median, or prediction/confidence intervals around a mean.

 Note that you can toggle between the mean and median, or the intervals from confidence intervals to percentiles.
 This is helpful for exploring data but, when you select a combination where the point may be outside the interval, you will get a warning:

 This option can be combined with other box commands to create more complete representations of data.
 In the following image, the Point + Interval option is showing the median value and the interval is the 95th middle percentile around the median.
-In a separate command, the same data is illustrated using the Points option with a transparency in the color scheme to lighten the colors.
+In a separate command, the same data is illustrated using the Points option with transparency in the color scheme to lighten the colors.

 The Probability/Histogram options are used to draw sideways histograms.
 You can control the width of the Bin width or add an Offset.
 Probability scales the height individually for each category.
-Thus, categories with varying number of entries, will have the same width.
+Thus, categories with a varying number of entries will have the same width.
 Histogram scales the height relative to the entire dataset, so differences in the number of points in a category can be represented.

 Here the Penguins data is used with the Type = ‘Probability’.
-Note the bin width was increased to 100 and an offset added to shift the histograms to the left.
+Note the bin width was increased to 100 and an offset was added to shift the histograms to the left.

 There are two options for violin plots, Violin PDF (scales each individually) and Violin Count (scales based on the number of points across the dataset).
 When you have the same number of data points in each group, Violin PDF and Violin Count produce similar results.